what is PKIPKIpublic key infrastructure

 Where Most PKI Programs Go Wrong

-• Expired certificates taking down production
+• Expired certificates taking down production — usually a service nobody knew issued them

-• Weak key protection outside of HSMs
+• Weak key protection outside of HSMs, especially in cloud workloads

 • No revocation strategy when a key is compromised